project-chip/connectedhomeip/docs/testing/yaml.md

 ### Running locally

+#### Commissioning the DUT

+All YAML tests assume that the DUT has previously been commissioned before running.
+DUTs should be commissioned using chip-tool.
+Use the same KVS file when running the test.

+#### Running the tests

 There are several options for running tests locally.
 Because the YAML runner uses python, it is necessary to compile and install the chip python package before using any YAML runner script.